pierwill/OpenChicago/guide/italics.rst

      cf., e.g., i.e., v. or vs. (versus)

 #.
-Letters used to designate unknown quantities, lines, etc., in algebraic, geometrical, and similar matter:
+Letters used to designate unknown quantities, important constants, lines, etc., in algebraic, geometrical, and similar matter:

      *ac* + *bc* = *c* ( *a* + *b* ); the lines *ad* and *AD*; the *n* th power.

 #.
 As a rule, letters in legends or in the text referring to corresponding letters in accompanying illustra- tions whether or not they are in italics on the illustration:

      "At the point A above (see diagram)."

 #.
 References to particular letters and characters: the letter *u*, a small *v*, a capital *S*.
    But do not italicize a letter used in the place of a name in hypothetical statements or in cases where only the initial is used with a dash or as a simple abbreviation :

      "A bought land from B without registration of title";